How to Perform Competitive Analysis

 How to Conduct a Competitive Analysis for Your Business

-There are many ways to conduct a competitor analysis for your business, but we’ll talk about the two primary ways: competitor interviews and competitor research.
+There are many ways to conduct a competitor analysis for your business, but we’ll discuss the two primary ways: competitor interviews and research.

-Competitor interviews involve meeting with people who work at competitor companies and asking them questions about their company and how it works.
+Competitor interviews involve meeting with employees of competitor companies and asking them questions about their company and its operations.

-Competitor research involves looking for information on competitor companies by searching websites, reading articles, and watching videos.
+Competitor research involves searching websites, reading articles, and watching videos for information on competitor companies.

 What’s the Difference Between a Competitive Analysis and a SWOT Analysis?

 A competitor analysis informs you about your competitor’s strengths, weaknesses, opportunities, and threats (SWOT).
-Competitive analysis doesn’t give anything other than basic information such as market share.
+It provides only basic information, such as market share.

-A SWOT analysis is meant to help you determine what your company should do next whereas a competitor analysis is meant to give you a better idea of competitor behavior.
+A SWOT analysis helps you determine what your company should do next, whereas a competitor analysis gives you a better idea of competitor behavior.

 What’s the Difference Between a Competitor Analysis and a Benchmarking Analysis?

-A competitor analysis shows how competitor companies are performing relative to your business, while a benchmarking analysis shows how competitor companies’ performance compares with industry averages.
+A competitor analysis shows how competitor companies perform relative to your business, while a benchmarking analysis shows how competitor companies’ performance compares with industry averages.

-Doing competitor analysis would involve looking at website analytics, sales figures, market share, etc. which is second-hand data that doesn’t require statistical analysis or primary research.
+Competitor analysis would involve looking at website analytics, sales figures, market share, etc., which is second-hand data that doesn’t require statistical analysis or primary research.

 How to Do a Competitive Analysis for Your Business: The Competitor Interview